ascholerChemeketa/cs160Reader/_sources/Algorithms/InsertionSort2.rst

     2   repeat until (``i`` >= length of the ``list``):
     3       ``j`` = ``i``                              *j is location of current card* 4
-    5       *Note: swap current card left until it finds a home* 6       repeat until (``j`` == 0) or (``list[j]`` > ``list[j - 1]``)
+    5       *Note: swap the current card left until it finds a home* 6       repeat until (``j`` == 0) or (``list[j]`` > ``list[j - 1]``)
     7           *Note: Swap card to the left"*
     8           ``temp`` = ``list[j]``